joseflindkvist/DD2482-tutorial/Localstack/step2/step2.md

 In this step, we will create an AWS Lambda function that will be triggered by S3 events *(notification triggered by specific actions or changes that within an Amazon S3 bucket)*.
 The following script will generate a basic Python Lambda function and deploy it using LocalStack.
 While steps 1-3 will run automatically in the background, let's take a minute to review them to understand the process:

 ### Step 2.1: Create the Lambda function**
-In this step, we create a simple Lambda function that prints "Hello from Lambda".
+In this step, we create a simple Lambda function that prints "Hello from Lambda" when triggered.
 ```
 def handler(event, context):
     print("Hello from Lambda!")